Upcoming Events, Articles, and News at Bucerias

 Bucerias Guide General Information:

+Bucerias’ soft sandy beaches, cobblestone streets and heartwarming charm give you the feel of old world times.
 Additionally, you will find the church, numerous stores, town services and the open air market.
-Many of the less expensive motels and eateries are here, and there are many seafood restaurants.
-The town's main street is Bonfil, it is only two blocks long.
-It runs from the highway past the church and plaza to the beach.
+Many of the less expensive motels and eateries are here.
+There are many great restaurants ranging from upscale to simple & quaint along or near the wide stretched sandy beaches.
+The town's main street is Bonfil.
+Only two blocks long, it runs from the highway past the church and plaza to the beach.

 Surrounding Areas & Communities: La Cruz de Huanacaxtle (4.1 mi / 7 km), Puerto Vallarta (11.5 mi / 19 km) l Sayulita (10.6 mi / 17 km)